angshumanroy20/BookVerse/QUICK_BOT_GUIDE.md

 - Fetches 15 books per run (from 5 random genres)
 - Downloads **high-quality book covers** automatically (original size with fallback)
-- Adds books to your library
+- Adds books to your library **under your admin account**
 - Skips duplicates
-- No login required for the bot itself
+- Uses your admin identity for all uploads
 - Intelligent image quality verification

 ## Key Features